 Mary and I discussed a variety of topics in today’s Pantry Chat, below are the topics with related links.

-• Food Affects Everything – It’s so incredible how good nutrition and good food helps us in all areas of life.
+- Food Affects Everything – It’s so incredible how good nutrition and good food improves our health and helps us in all areas of life.
 Not just in the energy we have, but it affects our mood, our health, how well we can focus, our weight and other medical issues.
 Food affects these things either positively or negatively.
 Many times when people are under stress, their diets don’t promote the ability to handle that stress well.

-• Eating Traditionally on a Budget – If you’re at the beginning of your journey, taking your kitchen from a processed foods kitchen to a real food kitchen, you can absolutely do this while on a budget.
+- Eating Traditionally on a Budget – If you’re at the beginning of your journey, taking your kitchen from a processed foods kitchen to a traditional whole food kitchen, you can absolutely do this while on a budget.
 You probably don’t even need to change the grocery store you’ve been shopping at!

-• Saving Money – The more you implement traditional skills into your everyday life, the more you’ll notice the savings on your grocery bill.
-Buy whole carrots instead of peeled mini carrots.
+- Saving Money – The more you implement traditional skills into your everyday life, the more you’ll notice the savings on your grocery bill.
+Buy whole carrots instead of peeled mini carrots and make carrot top pesto if they have the greens.
 Buy individual spices instead of the spice packets (or try making your own homemade herb seasonings from scratch).

-• Try New Things – Don’t be afraid to try new things!
-There are a lot of extremely nutrient-dense foods that are cheap, like organ meat.
+- Try New Things – Don’t be afraid to try new things!
+There are a lot of extremely nutrient-dense foods that are cheap, like organ meat and savory beef tongue.
 You just have to know how to prepare them.
 Mary mentions that she frequently recommends people try kippers and rice.
 Kippers are smoked herring, but they’re packed with nutrition, are very inexpensive, and are pretty simple to prepare.
 Mary’s rule of thumb is to “just try it once!”

 Where to Find Mary